kloudkit/ws-docs/docs/contribute/contribution-workflow.md

 The previous two branches are the starting points for any project.
 They are very important and should be protected against accidental deletion and merging.
-Only authorized contributors or project owners should be given the responsibility to merge changes from other branches -- such as the feature branch, which we’ll discuss later -- to the `develop` or `main` branches.
+Only authorized contributors or project owners should be given the responsibility to merge changes from other branches &mdash; such as the feature branch, which we’ll discuss later &mdash;
+to the `develop` or `main` branches.
 :::